kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 There are use cases for knowing the value of all five states in your code, but knowing the last one is the most important one.
 The last one is the `done` state and its numerical value is 4.

-When `onreadystatechange` is equal to 4, it means that all the data has has fully downloaded and is ready to be used in our code.
+When `onreadystatechange` is equal to 4, it means that all the data has fully downloaded and is ready to be used in our code.

 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>